Rudolf II, Holy Roman Emperor: Art collecting and patronage

-The poet Elizabeth Jane Weston, a writer of Renaissance Latin poetry, was also part of his court and wrote numerous odes to him.
+The poet Elizabeth Jane Weston, a writer of Renaissance Latin poetry, published numerous odes to him while appealing for him to release her stepfather's assets.

-Rudolph painted as Vertumnus, Roman god of the seasons, by Giuseppe Arcimboldo.
-Rudolf greatly appreciated the work.

-Rudolf kept a menagerie of exotic animals, botanical gardens, and Europe's most extensive "cabinet of curiosities" (Kunstkammer) incorporating "the three kingdoms of nature and the works of man".
+Rudolf kept a menagerie of exotic animals, botanical gardens, and Europe's most extensive "cabinet of curiosities" incorporating "the three kingdoms of nature and the works of man".
 It was housed at Prague Castle, where between 1587 and 1605 he built the northern wing to house his growing collections.
 A lion and a tiger were allowed to roam the castle, as is documented by the account books, which record compensation paid to survivors of attacks or to family members of victims.

 The Codex Gigas was one of Rudolf's possessions.
-He was also alleged, by a single piece of hearsay, to have owned the Voynich manuscript, a codex whose author, purpose, language and script, and posited cipher remain unidentified to this day.
+He was also alleged, by a single piece of hearsay, to have owned the Voynich manuscript, a codex whose author, purpose, language and script, and posited cypher remain unidentified to this day.
 In a letter written in 1665, Johannes Marcus Marci claims to have heard that Rudolf acquired the manuscript for 600 gold ducats at some unspecified time.
 No evidence in support of this assertion has ever been discovered.

 As was typical of the time, Rudolf II had a portrait painted in the studio of the renowned Alonso Sánchez Coello.
 Completed in 1567, the portrait depicted Rudolf II at the age of 15.
 This painting can be seen at the Lobkowicz Palace in the Rozmberk room.